Yoshinoya: Cambodia

+Impact of BSE

 In late 2001, a domestic bovine spongiform encephalopathy (BSE) incident critically damaged beef bowl sales.
 In late 2003, Japan suspended imports of American beef due to a BSE incident in Washington, cutting off Yoshinoya's main source of short plate (fatty beef) that is the main component of its beef bowl.
 This forced Yoshinoya to terminate beef bowl sales in Japan for the first time in its history on February 11, 2004.